 The Friends of Guys Marsh raise funds to support the charity’s work in a variety of ways (including):

 - regular (monthly subscription) and occasional donations from the Friends

 - running fund-raising events such as music concerts, attending community-based festivals (e.g. Marnfest), holding raffles/tombolas etc.

 - seeking out occasional and regular commercial/professional sponsorship.

 You can support our PlayWorker Appeal with a donation using this link:

 Friends Of Guy Marsh

 Crime wastes lives, harms others and costs us all: the average annual cost per prisoner in a UK Category C prison is £32,215 and the re-offending rate is high, with an estimated cost of between £9-£13 billion each year.
 We believe that by supporting the prison community near us, we can play a part in helping prisoners to return to a better, crime-free life on completion of their sentences.

-In collaboration with prison staff and agencies, we work proactively and responsively to support prisoners, prison staff and prisoners’ families.
-Our projects are varied in scale and duration, many requiring considerable financial input, although it sometimes only takes a small sum with well-tailored and targeted help to set one person on his path towards effective rehabilitation and resettlement into society.
+In partnership with prison staff and other agencies, we work collaboratively and responsively to support prisoners, prison staff and prisoners’ families.
+Our projects are varied in scale and duration, some requiring significant financial expenditure, although it often only takes a well-targeted individual grant to set one person on his path towards effective rehabilitation and resettlement into society.